ROVI-org/storage-requirement-estimation/evaluate-parquet/README.md

 The storage experiment, executed in [`0_store-in-parquet-files`](./0_store-in-parquet-files.ipynb) writes our XCEL cycling data into a Parquet file along with any metadata needed to interpret it from disk.
+We only write the measured values (voltage, current, temperature, time) for each row.
+Time is written in percision to the millisecond.

 We vary the amount of rows to determine when the storage requirements (bytes/row) saturates.
 The increase in storage efficiency with file size is due to mitigating the overhead for writing the metadata and any header information, as well as any effects of compression.